andynapoleon/FlexVerseSocialMedia/README.md

 - Make a post (image, video, attachment and workout template).
 - Delete a post.
 - Like and comment on posts.
-- Chat Feature (chat icon on the nav menu) - create a new chat and add users to start chatting!
-Both group chat and individual DM are done by creating a new chat this way.